Chen-ZZ-ZZzz/technical-portfolio/LSST-Alert-QA/README.md

 A data quality pipeline for ZTF (and eventually LSST) alert data via the [ALeRCE][alerce link] and [ANTARES][antares link] brokers.
 Fetches objects, validates completeness, and produces a QA report with weighted classifier consensus.

+---

+## The Alert Ecosystem

+The [Vera C. Rubin Observatory](https://rubinobservatory.org/) is an astronomical observatory in Chile.
+Its main task is to conduct an astronomical survey of the southern sky every few nights, creating a ten-year time-lapse record, termed the **Legacy Survey of Space and Time (LSST)**.

+The telescope would generate up tp 10 millions alerts per night, about objects that have changed brightness or position relative to archived images.
+The alerts are immediately available to the public, via alert streams from external "_event brokers_".

+The Zwicky Transient Facility (ZTF) serves as a prototype of the system, generating 1 million alerts per night.

-ALeRCE LSST support is included with graceful degradation.
+**ALeRCE** (Automatic Learning for the Rapid Classification of Events) is a Chilean-led Community Broker.
+Its LSST support is currently only included with graceful degradation.

 **ANTARES** (Arizona-NOIRLab Temporal Analysis and Response to Events System) is an NSF NOIRLab broker that processes ZTF alerts and is approved for the full LSST stream.
-Unlike ALeRCE's probability-based classifiers, ANTARES uses discrete _tags_ produced by Python filters — each tag is a science signal (e.g. `nuclear_transient`, `dimmers`) or a pipeline annotation.
+Unlike ALeRCE's probability-based classifiers, ANTARES uses discrete _tags_ produced by Python filters.
+Each tag is a science signal (e.g. `nuclear_transient`, `dimmers`) or a pipeline annotation.
 The search API is open; real-time Kafka streaming requires credentials.
-ANTARES started ingesting LSST alerts Feb 24, 2026.
+ANTARES _started ingesting LSST alerts_ Feb 24, 2026.

 ---